PlayStation 3 system software

-The PlayStation 3 system software, is the updatable firmware and operating system of the PlayStation 3.
+The PlayStation 3 system software is the updatable firmware and operating system of the PlayStation 3.
 The base operating system used by Sony for the PlayStation 3 is a fork of both FreeBSD and NetBSD known internally as CellOS or GameOS.
 It uses XrossMediaBar as its graphical shell.

-The process of updating is almost identical to that of the PlayStation Portable, PlayStation Vita, and PlayStation 4.
-The software may be updated by downloading the update directly on the PlayStation 3, downloading it from the user's local Official PlayStation website to a PC and using a USB storage device to transfer it to the PlayStation 3, or installing the update from game discs containing update data.
+The process of updating is almost identical to that of the PlayStation Portable and the later PlayStation Vita, PlayStation 4, and PlayStation 5.
+The software may be updated by downloading the update directly on the PlayStation 3, downloading it from the user's local official PlayStation website to a PC and using a USB storage device to transfer it to the PlayStation 3, or installing the update from game discs containing update data.